-St. Mary’s is set in a tranquil spot on the edge of the village among the rolling fields of Dorset towards the village of Morden.
+St. Mary’s is set in a tranquil spot on the edge of the village among the rolling fields of Dorset.
 It is an ancient place that has presided over weddings for nearly a thousand years.

 If you choose to get married at St Mary’s then we want to prepare you as a couple for life together in marriage and for the day itself.
 We begin to do this through our wedding preparation afternoons.
 These run during the spring in the church and are a chance for you to chat to one another about various aspects of your life as a couple, and also to chat with one of our weddings team about the big day itself.

 Getting married in a Church of England Church is dependent on certain legal qualifying criteria, if you have a connection with the village or attend our St Mary’s services, that is a great place to start!

 The Church of England has a comprehensive page dealing with Weddings, this is agreat place to begin investigating as it covers, among others things, – legal requirements, order of service, hymns, bible readings, and so on.
 You can find it here: